orycho/Intro/README.md

 This is version 0.2 and a few things are still missing:
 * generated code leaks memory
-* standard library currently limited to read from and print to text terminal.
+* standard library currently very limited, and likely buggy.
 * the repl is flaky, it likes to exit on syntax errors and arrow keys and the like... no getline.

 ## Building the source